Amit931/nftmarket/README.md

-# Simple NFT
+# ERC721 NFT Marketplace
-Solidity Contracts of simple NFT Mint and Marketplace
+Solidity Contracts of simple NFT Mint and Marketplace based on openZeppelin abstract upgradeable ERC721 contracts.

-## Discription
-I have write a code for mint a simple NFT by using openzeppelin lib in newnft.sol file and create a simple market place in newmarket.sol file.

 ### Function and code Discription of newnft.sol